 In many countries, politicians make speeches that focus on senior citizens.
 Government declares several schemes regarding the benefits for senior citizens on this day.
 Some radios, televisions, and newspapers publish interviews with senior citizens on various issues such as achievements they made to create a better society.
 Older people need help and support to survive because of their degrading health due to age, and we must actively do so whenever and however we can.

 Other activities surrounding this day include the display of promotional material on the International Day of Older persons in schools, institutions, office buildings, and public notices boards, media announcements on the activities that promote and support older persons.

 Although many laws have been enacted in India to protect the elderly and to give them rights, even today they are not followed properly.
 The Central Government has formulated a National Policy for Older Members in the year 1999 to promote the health and welfare of senior citizens in India.
 Under this, individuals are encouraged to make arrangements for themselves and their husband or wife for old age and also to encourage the family members to take care of the elderly members.

 Along with this, the Parents and Senior Citizens Maintenance Bill has been passed in Parliament in 2007.
-It provides for the maintenance of parents, the establishment of old age homes, provision of medical facilities, and protection of life and property of senior citizens.
+It provides for the maintenance of parents, the establishment of old age homes, the provision of medical facilities, and the protection of life and property of senior citizens.